Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Lippa Legal Services

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note

-Promissory Notes Are Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a legal document that binds one party (the issuer) to pay a specified amount of money to another party (the payor).
-The payor is legally obligated to make payment at the predetermined time or upon receiving a demand for repayment from the issuer.
-A promissory note will detail any applicable terms, including the rate of interest, if applicable, that may be accrued.
+Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment A promissory note is a form of negotiable instrument whereby a party (the issuer) makes an unconditional promise in writing to pay a sum of money to another party (the payee).
+Payment becomes due under a promissory note at fixed time stated within the promissory note or upon receipt of a demand for repayment.
+A promissory note will also contain details of any applicable terms such as a rate of accruing interest, if any.

 The Law